History of Rowdy Tellez in Timeline

 On July 6, 2021, Tellez was traded to the Milwaukee Brewers for pitchers Trevor Richards and Bowden Francis.

-On May 4, 2022, Tellez set a Brewers record with eight RBIs in one game, hitting two home runs, a double, and a single in an 18–4 win over the Cincinnati Reds.
+On May 4, 2022, Tellez set a Brewers record with eight RBIs in one game, hitting two home runs in an 18–4 win over the Cincinnati Reds.

 2022: Officiated Danny Jansen's Wedding

-In 2022, Tellez served as the officiant at former Blue Jays teammate Danny Jansen’s wedding.
+In 2022, Rowdy Tellez officiated the wedding of his former Blue Jays teammate, Danny Jansen.

 On January 13, 2023, Tellez agreed to a one-year, $4.95 million contract with the Brewers, avoiding salary arbitration.